-What follows are some of the measures the Museum is taking to ensure a safe, equitable, and inclusive workplace built on a foundation of universal human rights.
+What follows are some of the measures the Museum is taking, guided by the five core outcomes above, to ensure a safe, equitable, and inclusive workplace built on a foundation of universal human rights.

 A new position – Director, Equity and Strategic Initiatives – has been created.
-They will report directly to the CEO and will work to build a positive and equitable workplace.
+Haran Vijayanathan was hired in this role in April 2021.
+He reports directly to the CEO and will work to build a positive and equitable workplace.

 Museum staff have independently created affinity and advocacy groups and are working with management and executive leadership to help ensure that our collective goals and strategies are anti‐racist, anti‐oppressive and grounded in our collective experience across the institution.

 The human resources department has begun in a thorough revision of hiring processes, including instituting anonymized review of applicants, improving "equivalent experience" criteria, and reviewing job postings and job descriptions for racism and inherent bias.

 The Museum allocated $250,000 for education in 2020–2021.
 All Museum staff, management and members of the Board have been participating in training on issues such as sexual harassment and anti‐Black implicit bias.
 A comprehensive, mandatory and ongoing education program is being developed.